pTidke/Hackathon/SpeechToText/SpeechToText/ReadMe.txt

-﻿This is the readme for the speech to text project for Hackathon..... this is mohit.
+﻿The UI is Completed.
+Backend is Awaited.